 What Is Last Man Standing?

-The Last Man Standing is a fun football competition that friends and colleagues can organise to raise money for good causes, or you can use it to fleece money from your workmates who have no understanding of football.
+The Last Man Standing is a fun football competition that friends and colleagues can organise between themselves.
+You can use the competition to raise money for good causes, or use it to take cash from your workmates who have a limited knowledge of football.
 It’s up to you; we don’t judge!

 HOW LAST MAN STANDING WORKS